Thermalization of isolated quantum many-body system and the role of entanglement: Results

 \section{Results}

-Let the initial Hamiltonian of an isolated quantum many-body system be $\hat{H}_0$ and the dimension of its Hilbert space be $N$.
-Without loss of generality we can map the many-body system to a two-body system, $S$ and $R$.
-Therefore, the initial Hamiltonian can be splitted as $\hat{H}_0=\hat{H}_S\otimes \mathbf{1}_R+\mathbf{1}_S\otimes\hat{H}_R$.
-The structure of the eigenstates forming the eigenbasis of $\hat{H}_0$ is as follows:

-In the last equation we introduce a new index $j$ such that it is in a one-to-one correspondence with the original index $(l,k)$.
-Thus the eigenbasis of the non-interacting Hamiltonian consists of $N$ eigenstates, each being denoted as $\lvert\phi_j\rangle$, where $j=1,...,nm$ and $nm=N$.
+Let the initial Hamiltonian of an isolated quantum many-body system be $\hat{H}_0$ and the dimension of its Hilbert space be $D$.
+Without loss of generality, we can map the many-body system to a two-body system, $S$ and $R$.
+Therefore, the initial Hamiltonian can be split as $\hat{H}_0=\hat{H}_S\otimes \mathbf{1}_R+\mathbf{1}_S\otimes\hat{H}_R$.
+The structure of the eigenstates forming the eigenbasis of $\hat{H}_0$ is as follows: In the last equation, we introduce a new index $\nu$ such that it is in a one-to-one correspondence with the original index $(l,k)$.
+Thus the eigenbasis of the non-interacting Hamiltonian consists of $D$ eigenstates, each being denoted as $\lvert\phi_\nu\rangle$, where $\nu=1,...,nm$ and $nm=D$.
 Let $E$ be the mean energy of the system.
 With the hope of making the system obey quantum statistical mechanics a small perturbation $\hat{H}_{int}$ is added to it.
-We leave the details of each element of $\hat{H}_{int}$, and just assume that due to this external perturbation entanglement is established between the energy eigenstates of $S$ and $R$.
-Before the application of the perturbation let the total system be in an eigenstate of the non-interacting Hamiltonian $\hat{H}_0$.
-Instead of raising the initial product state of the system, say with energy $E_j$, to an excited state having energy $E_{j+1}$, where $E_{j+1}>E_j$, the external perturbation couples the energy eigenstates of the subsystems.
+Rather than explicitly incorporating these interactions, we opt to represent $\hat{H}_{int}$ as a real symmetric matrix, with its elements randomly sampled from a Gaussian distribution and due to this external perturbation entanglement is established between the energy eigenstates of $S$ and $R$.
+Before the application of the perturbation, let the total system be in an eigenstate of the noninteracting Hamiltonian $\hat{H}_0$.
+Instead of raising the initial product state of the system, say with energy $E_\nu$, to an excited state having energy $E_{\nu+1}$, where $E_{\nu+1}>E_\nu$, the external perturbation couples the energy eigenstates of the subsystems.
+Mathematically speaking $\langle\phi_{\nu}\lvert\hat{H}_{int}\lvert\phi_{\nu}\rangle\approx 0,~~\forall \nu$, which is in agreement with the theory of random matrix\cite{c5bd8f0f-2576-3f83-a184-791e55682183,c9eb8278-b5e2-37bc-a322-8e81785f98ed,Reimann_2015,10.21468/SciPostPhys.15.1.024}.
 The total Hamiltonian of the system is now $\hat{H}=\hat{H}_0+\hat{H}_{int}$ and the system evolves under this Hamiltonian.
-The eigenvectors forming the eigenbasis of $\hat{H}$ are the entangled states $\lvert\psi_i\rangle$. \paragraph*{} Let, $\mathcal{H}_0$ and $\mathcal{H}$ be the Hilbert spaces corresponding to the isolated system before and after the application of the external perturbation.
-The basis vectors of these two spaces are related as
+The eigenvectors forming the eigenbasis of $\hat{H}$ are the entangled states $\lvert\psi_i\rangle$\cite{Calabrese_2005}.